|

 UKW-C was only temporarily used during the war.

-The wiring of the first 5 wheels (I-V)is identical to the wiring of the
+The wiring of the first 5 rotors (I-V) is identical to the wiring of the

-5 wheels of the Enigma I, that was used by the Wehrmacht
+5 rotors of Enigma I, that was used by the Wehrmacht

 and Luftwaffe.
 This allowed secure communication between